leobrtlt/NordParser/README.md

 ## License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.
+This project is licensed under the [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/deed.fr) License.
 See the LICENSE file for details.